About the Composers’ Forum

 Composers' Forum Commissions

-To date four of these commissions have been made possible by the Composers' Forum Fund, which is supported by contributions from individuals in memory of Jacob Glick, violist and former long-time Music Director of the Conference:
+In past years, five other large-scale commissions have been made possible by the Composers' Forum Fund, which is supported by contributions from individuals in memory of Jacob Glick, violist and former long-time Music Director of the Conference:

 2004: Donald Crockett, The Ceiling of Heaven for piano quartet